tusharishere/Flight-Fare-Prediction/README.md

 9. BaggingRegressor

 ## Final Result
-The Random Forest Regressor model emerged as the most effective have below metric scores:
+The XGBoostRegressor model emerged as the most effective have below metric scores:
-* R2 score- 81%
+* R2 score- 83%

 ## Deployed URLs